-Shimano have also greatly improved the pedal-sensing technology, making the EP8 even smoother than before.
+Shimano has also greatly improved the pedal-sensing technology, making the EP8 even smoother than before.
 There’s also a new ‘Trail’ mode which works in the same way as Bosch’s e-MTB mode.
-In this mode the motor gives you exactly the correct amount of power you need depending on your pedalling input.
-This basically negates the need for the rider to keep switching between modes, all you have to do is ride!
+In this mode, the motor gives you exactly the correct amount of power you need depending on your pedalling input.
+This negates the need for the rider to keep switching between modes, all you have to do is ride!

 Make no mistake – the Shimano EP8 is a top performer and having it installed in a lightweight carbon frame it’s going to feel very lively indeed!

 Rose Bikes always uses high-quality components on their bikes and the Backroad+ Urban is no exception.
-This model features high-end Shimano components all round, even the finishing kit is of the highest quality.
+This model features high-end Shimano components all around, even the finishing kit is of the highest quality.

-Shimano BL-MT201 / BR-UR300 hydraulic brakes with flat-mount calipers are going to offer decent braking with good modulation.
-My own personal e-bike uses these brakes and I can vouch for their effectiveness.
+Shimano BL-MT201 / BR-UR300 hydraulic brakes with flat-mount callipers are going to offer decent braking with good modulation.
+My e-bike uses these brakes and I can vouch for their effectiveness.
 I live in a very hilly area and often descend – 15% gradients without problems and in all weather.

 Wheels and tyres

-A top quality DT Swiss HG1800 wheelset designed to cope with the rigours of gravel riding is fitted – this wheelset features a 148mm rear boost hub with thru-axles and centre lock disc fitment.
-Tyres are the excellent Continental Terra Speed Protection which are tubeless-ready and suitable for multiple riding surfaces.
+A top-quality DT Swiss HG1800 wheelset designed to cope with the rigours of gravel riding is fitted – this wheelset features a 148mm rear boost hub with thru-axles and centre lock disc fitment.
+Tyres are the excellent Continental Terra Speed Protection which is tubeless-ready and suitable for multiple riding surfaces.

 Frame and finishing kit

-There’s a D-shaped carbon seat post which further reduces road buzz and an alloy stem with flat handlebar making negotiating city streets a breeze.
-The saddle is an Ergon SFC30 which again is a very high quality item and renowned for comfort.
+There’s a D-shaped carbon seat post which further reduces road buzz and an alloy stem with a flat handlebar making negotiating city streets a breeze.
+The saddle is an Ergon SFC30 which again is a very high-quality item and renowned for comfort.

 Some might say that over €4000 for an electric bike is way too much money, but if you were using this for a daily commute, think about the savings in fuel alone, not to mention the savings in insurance, tax and servicing costs.

-The Backroad+ Urban would also make a great touring or bikepacking bike, there’s enough clearance for 40mm tyres and the frame geometry would definitely make it good for light off-road riding and long days in the saddle.
-Due to the efficiency of the motor and relatively light weight, I reckon you could squeeze 120km out of a charge and even if you did run out of battery power, you could carrying on riding it as a regular bike.
+The Backroad+ Urban would also make a great touring or bikepacking bike, there’s enough clearance for 40mm tyres and the frame geometry would make it good for light off-road riding and long days in the saddle.
+Due to the efficiency of the motor and relatively lightweight, I reckon you could squeeze 120km out of a charge and even if you did run out of battery power, you could carry on riding it as a regular bike.

-Unfortunately the Backroad+ Urban is only available to buy online in the EU, but if you really wanted one, it should be straightforward enough to arrange a courier in the UK to collect it from one of Rose Bikes many shops in Germany.
-I’m going to try and get over there later in the year to see if I can test ride one – watch this space!
+Unfortunately, the Backroad+ Urban is only available to buy online in the EU, but if you wanted one, it should be straightforward enough to arrange a courier in the UK to collect it from one of Rose Bikes’ many shops in Germany.
+I’m going to try and get over there later in the year to see if I can test-ride one – watch this space!